Difference Between Thanksgiving and Christmas

 The holiday of being thankful is celebrated on the fourth Thursday of November in the USA and on the second Monday of October in Canada.

-History states that the first Thanksgiving was celebrated by the British people who came to America (also known as the pilgrims) and the native American.
+History states that the first Thanksgiving was celebrated by the British people who came to America (also known as the pilgrims) and the Native Americans.

 It is believed that they had shared a feast of their fall harvest.
 Thanksgiving menu and observances have changed since the first Thanksgiving.

-With modernization Thanksgiving has lost its original religious significances.
+With modernization, Thanksgiving has lost its original religious significance.
 Now it’s all about cooking and serving a luscious meal to family and friends.

-Turkey is most important in the menu and the other delicacies includes pumpkin pie, mashed potatoes, apple cider, sweet potato casserole, jellied cranberry sauce, spiced apples etc.
+Turkey is the most important on the menu, and the other delicacies include pumpkin pie, mashed potatoes, apple cider, sweet potato casserole, jellied cranberry sauce, spiced apples etc.

-Thanksgiving parades are held in different cities of the United States.
-Football on Thanksgiving has also become a tradition today and there will definitely be a football match for families to rival over on Thanksgiving Day.
+Thanksgiving parades are held in different cities in the United States.
+Football on Thanksgiving has also become a tradition today, and there will definitely be a football match for families to rival over on Thanksgiving Day.

-For people who love both Fall and winter, Thanksgiving will be their favorite holiday.
-Thanksgiving is celebrated on late Fall.
+For people who love both Fall and winter, Thanksgiving will be their favourite holiday.
+Thanksgiving is celebrated in late Fall.

 The weather is neither too cold nor too hot.
-This is the time when fall transitions into winter and the first winter breeze gust through the branches of trees with crimson fall leaves.
+This is the time when fall transitions into winter, and the first winter breeze gusts through the branches of trees with crimson fall leaves.

 The weather is pleasant during Thanksgiving.
 On the whole, Thanksgiving is spending quality time with family and cherishing the simple things in life.